 - Ask permission before touching or holding the survivor.

 Sexual assault is a trauma, and victims may react differently.
-As with other trauma, the experience may disrupt your life for awhile.
+As with other trauma, the experience may disrupt your life for awhile or even not at all, and that’s okay too.
 Survivors/victims of sexual assault may not necessarily experience similar reactions and may not experience them in the sequence listed below.
 Furthermore, some may experience these very temporarily, while others may have feelings that last for months or longer.
 In any case, here are some feelings and experiences often identified by many victims.

 - This can't be happening